 Before wrapping up our day - we were informed that there was one more special place we had to go to before heading home.
 Dave had packed a flask of coffee with a few yummy treats and off we went to the dam on their farm.
 Wendy had come along with us, but unfortunately as we arrived at the dam was not feeling the greatest and decided that she needed to go back to the house and rest.

-As the sun was setting on our day, I couldn't have asked for a better location and setting to end our memorable day together.
+As the sun was setting on our day, it dawned on me that we couldn't have asked for a better location and setting to end our memorable day together.

-As I have written this blog post and looked back on the wonderful memories that we were able to make for this very special family - I get a feeling of warmth and love in my body as when we left to head home, it felt like we were not simply leaving as a team that did a project with a random family.
+As I have written this blog post and looked back on the wonderful memories that we were able to make for this very special family - I get a feeling of warmth and love in my body, when we left to head home, it felt like we were not simply leaving as a team that did a project with client.
 It felt like we had shared a magical day with a family that became friends at the end of our day together.

 Thank you Dave, Wendy, Beth and Anthony for welcoming myself, Lynne, Belinda and Marianne into your wonderful home and for allowing us to create these magic moments for you to treasure for years to come.

 Writing this has truly pulled at a great many of my heart strings, being able to have had the opportunity to meet Wendy and see what a rock and example she was to her family but also to her beloved daughter was a truly amazing feeling and it is an experience and shoot that I will hold dear to my heart for a very long time.

 As a bitter sweet end to this tale, I am pleased to inform all of you that Wendy DID get to meet her precious grandson, Mason Cooper, despite what that one doctor had said to her that one time she was in hospital.